 There will come a day not too long away when he’ll run for miles following that smell and I fear before then he’ll, unfortunately, find himself on a long leash.
 It seems like a step backwards, but in reality, it’s just another phase of his development.
 Luckily there are walks we can go on where his chances of coming into contact with other dogs are relatively low.
 So we’ll probably just mix it up until his recall returns in a few years.

 He can finally swim, yet another innate instinct he didn’t need to be taught.
 We found a great spot on a local walk where they launch boats down a nice long ramp and the SS Archer made his first tentative voyage.
 There is nothing more impressive than a grinning golden retriever creating a bow wave as he chases a stick into the water.

 There are however a couple of issues with him swimming:

 - it’s not a successful swim unless he manages to shake the majority of the water on to me and will make an all-out effort to get to within a few feet before going off like a landmine.

-- freezing water acts like nitro and he will spend the next 10 minutes hurtling around like a mad thing.
+- freezing water acts like nitro and he will spend the next ten minutes hurtling around like a mad hare.
 Forget “Redbull gives you wings” in Archer’s case it’s a dip in the river.